minio/minio/docs/bucket/notifications/README.md

 },
 ```

-Minio supports persistent event store.
+MinIO supports persistent event store.
 The persistent store will backup events when the Elasticsearch broker goes offline and replays it when the broker comes back online.
 The event store can be configured by setting the directory path in `queueDir` field and the maximum limit of events in the queueDir in `queueLimit` field.
 For eg, the `queueDir` can be `/home/events` and `queueLimit` can be `1000`.
 By default, the `queueLimit` is set to 10000.

 If Elasticsearch has authentication enabled, the credentials can be supplied to MinIO via the `url` parameter formatted as `PROTO://USERNAME:PASSWORD@ELASTICSEARCH_HOST:PORT`.